-2. Residence: At least three years of work in residence subsequent to a baccalaureate degree equivalent to that given by the Institute are required for the Doctor's degree.
+2. Residence: At least three years of work in residence sub-

+sequent to a baccalaureate degree equivalent to that given by the Institute are required for the Doctor's degree.
 Of this at least one year must be in residence at the Institute.
 It should be understood that these are minimum requirements, and students must usually count on spending a somewhat longer time in residence.

-Graduate students are encouraged to continue their research during the whole or a part of the summer, but in order that such work may count in fulfillment of the residence requirements, the student must comply with the above regulations and file a registration card for this summer work in the office of the Registrar.
+Graduate students are encouraged to continue their research during the whole or a part of the summer, but in order that such work may count in fulfillment of the residence requirements, the student must comply with the above regulations and file a registration card for such summer work in the office of the Registrar.

 A graduate student who, by special arrangement, is permitted to conduct a portion of his research in the field, in government laboratories, or elsewhere off the campus, must file a registration card for this work in the office of the Registrar, in order that it may count in fulfilment of residence requirements.
-The number of units to be credited for such work shall be determined by the Chairman of the Committee on Graduate Study in consultation with the Chairman of the Division in which the student is carrying his major work; and a recommendation as to the proportion of the full tuition to be paid for such work shall be made by the Chairman of the Committee on Graduate Study to the Executive Council.
+The number of units to be credited for such work shall be determined by the Dean of the Graduate School in consultation with the Chairman of the Division in which the student is carrying his major work; and a recommendation as to the proportion of the full tuition to be paid for such work shall be made by the Dean to the Executive Council.